patrickn/neaveynet-hugo/content/posts/tallinn-estonia-to-bialystok-poland-via-latvia-and-lithuania.md

 The next morning my bike was still there, and everything intact and as the public holiday seemed to extend into Latvia and Lithunia, there wasn't much to do except continue.

 The next BMW Motorrad dealer was just over the border in Poland at a place called Białystok, so that's where I headed.
 I arrived at the dealer early evening on Friday.
-They where closed so I started looking for somewhere to stay.
+They were closed so I started looking for somewhere to stay.
 Fortunately, right next door was the hotel Belweder.
-So I booked in, at only £23 a night it was amazing value, cheaper than many Norwegian campsites.
+So I booked in, at only £23 a night it was amazing value.

 {{< image src="/img/2016/06/img_3021.jpg" caption="The BMW Motorrad dealer couldn't have been any close to the hotel" >}}